What to Pack for Emergencies (The Ultimate Go Bag Checklist)

 Important Documents

-While I was packing my Go Bag as the Sunset fire burned, I had to rifle through stacks of papers to find my mortgage documents, car pink slips, and house deeds.
+While I was packing my Go Bag as the Sunset fire burned, I had to sort through stacks of papers to find my mortgage documents, car pink slip and house deed.
 If I only had a few minutes to get out of my house, this is the last thing I would want to deal with.

-Copies of Identification Documents — This includes passports, driver’s license, birth certificate, social security card, etc.
+Identification Documents — Make paper copies of passports, driver’s license, birth certificate, social security card, etc.

 Pet Supplies